hzget/hzget.github.io/ml_tech/fine_tune_the_model.md

-# Fine-Tune the model
+# Fine-Tunea hyperparameters

-Since we have a shortlist of promising models, it's time to fine-tune the models.
+Since we have a shortlist of promising models, it's time to fine-tune hyper-parameters.
 We will discuss following topics:

-* fine-tune the model with GridSearchCV
+* fine-tune hyper-parameters of an estimator
-* fine-tune data preparation steps
+* fine-tune "hyper-parameters" of other objects
 * automate the whole process in one pipeline

+## Fine-Tune hyperparameters of an estimator

+Hyper-parameters are parameters that are not directly learnt within estimators.
+In scikit-learn they are passed as arguments to the constructor of the estimator classes.
+Typical examples include learning rate for SGD, n_hidden and n_neurons for MLP, etc.

+It is possible and recommended to search the hyper-parameter space for the best cross validation score.

+Any parameter provided when constructing an estimator may be optimized in this manner.
+Specifically, to find the names and current values for all parameters for a given estimator, use:

+`estimator.get_params()`

-## Fine-Tune the model with GridSearchCV
+### Fine-Tune hyperparameters with GridSearchCV

-GridSearchCV can help us
-for this task.
+[GridSearchCV][GridSearchCV] can help us for this task.
 We just need to give it a list of hyperparameters to experiment, it will evaluate all combinations of these hyperparameter values during